natenka/pyneng-book-en/docs/source/book/25_db/sqlite3_context_manager.rst

      ('0000.AAAA.DDDD', 'sw3', 'Cisco 2960', 'London, Green Str'),
      ('0011.AAAA.CCCC', 'sw4', 'Cisco 3750', 'London, Green Str')]

-Note that the content of *switch* table before and after adding of information is the same.
-This means that no line from *data2* list has been written.
+Note that the content of switch table before and after adding of information is the same.
+This means that no line from data2 list has been written.

-This is because executemany() method is used and within the same transaction we try to write all four lines.
+This is because ``executemany`` method is used and within the same transaction we try to write all four lines.
 If an error occurs with one of them, all changes are reversed.

-Sometimes it’s exactly the kind of behavior you need.
-If you want to ignore only row with errors you should use execute() method and write each row separately.
+Sometimes it's exactly the kind of behavior you need.
+If you want to ignore only row with errors you should use ``execute`` method and write each row separately.

-File create_sw_inventory_ver4.py has write_rows_to_db() function which writes data in turn and if there is an error, only changes for specific data are rolled back:
+File create_sw_inventory_ver4.py has ``write_rows_to_db`` function which writes data in turn and if there is an error, only changes for specific data are rolled back:

 .. code:: python